ddulic/resume/ddulic.md

 * Developed scripts for build, deployment, backup, maintenance and related tasks using Jenkins, Docker, Python and Bash
 * Implemented monitoring and reporting solutions across a range of environments and platforms
-* Managed and maintained ongoing changes to configuration in Chef
+* Managed and maintained ongoing changes to configurations in Chef
 * On-call duties including weekends, nights and holidays

 ICBTech